jcylele/unity-ts/docs/Create An Item.md

    these data can be accessed by functions like GetXXXConfig which can be called in any place

-   but declare a config field in item class is more convenience
+   but declare a config field in item class is more convenient

    ```typescript
    const propItem = GetItem<PropItem>(EItemType.Prop, index)